George Washington warned us in his Farewell Address of 1796. But we didn’t listen.

 America’s national and social media are no longer watchdogs, but lap dogs, primarily for a preferred political party.

 It’s why ignorance and fear abounds.
 Who do you think benefits from keeping Americans in a constant state of confusion and panic?
 There is more censorship and misinformation today than ever in America’s history…and its coming from sources we used to trust.

 Americans should also note any voice that mocks or misrepresents our true national story (and many do that today).

 Lyman Beecher once wrote: “While most nations trace their origin to barbarians, the foundations of our nation were laid by civilized men, by Christians …Imperfect as they were, the world before had not seen their like, nor will it soon, we fear, behold their like again…to ridicule them is national suicide.”

 Maybe it’s time to ask who will be our next George Washington?
 Who will be the Abraham Lincoln for this desperate hour?
-Who will be our Benjamin Franklin to lead us with wisdom into the future?
+Who will be our Thomas Jefferson to lead us with vision into the future?
 Who will be the courageous patriot willing to keep America free in our generation?